genomika/summercourse/Course_Materials/intro-linux/Tutorial.md

     cd
     cp /usr/local/common/unix_dircolors .dircolors
-    cp /usr/local/common/core_ngs_profile .profile_user
+    cp /usr/local/common/core_ngs_profile .profile
-    chmod 600 .profile_user
+    chmod 600 .profile

 -  The chmod 600 .profile_user command marks the file as readable and writable only by you.
-The .profile_user script file will not be executed unless it has these exact permissions settings.
+The .profile script file will not be executed unless it has these exact permissions settings.
--  The well-known filename is .profile_user (or .profile on some systems), which is specific to the bash shell.
+-  The well-known filename is .profile (or .profile on some systems), which is specific to the bash shell.

-Since .profile_user is executed when you login, to ensure it is set up properly you should first log off  like this:
+Since .profile is executed when you login, to ensure it is set up properly you should first log off  like this:

     exit

-Then log back in to 172.16.225.107.
+Then log back in to 172.16.225.177.
 This time your .profile_user will be executed and you should see a new shell prompt:

     ~$